k2ocabhinav/Spring-Voyage/[2] Spring Boot MVC and RESTful APIs/ResponseEntity.md

 #### Optional

 `Optional` is a container object used to contain not-null objects.
 It is used to represent the absence or presence of a value.
-In the context of your code:

 - When fetching an employee by ID, `Optional<EmployeeDTO>` is used to handle the case where an employee might not exist.
 - Using `Optional`, you can avoid null checks and handle the absence of a value more gracefully.